rreece/markdown-memo/02-getting-started.md

 Some basic instructions are given in the [README.md](https://github.com/rreece/markdown-memo/blob/master/README.md).
 They are expanded on here.

-Basically, once you have cloned `markdown-memo`, if you satisfy its requirements you should be able to call `make` and receive reasonable html output, and call `make pdf` and receive a reasonable pdf.
+Basically, once you have cloned markdown-memo, if you satisfy its requirements you should be able to call `make` and receive reasonable html output, and call `make pdf` and receive a reasonable pdf.

-Feel free to rename `markdown-memo` as whatever is suitable to your project, and delete the example `*.md` files.
+Feel free to rename markdown-memo as whatever is suitable to your project, and delete the example `*.md` files.